LockyWebb/HYBPAanalysis/Title.md

 ![](Title_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->![](Title_files/figure-gfm/unnamed-chunk-4-2.png)<!-- -->![](Title_files/figure-gfm/unnamed-chunk-4-3.png)<!-- -->![](Title_files/figure-gfm/unnamed-chunk-4-4.png)<!-- -->

 We can see that Ed has been sitting pretty consistently around 30-35% for a while.
-Amanda has been doing nothing but increase her Strike Rate for ages after a couple of early losses.
+Amanda has been mostly increasing her Strike Rate after a couple of early losses.

 ## Adjusted Strike Rate